 This was not an arduous decision.
-As a matter of fact, once we gave ourselves the green light, it didn’t take me long to pack my complete wardrobe of shorts, t-shirts, and flip-flops and like a true sailor, I was ready to get underway on a moment’s notice.
+As a matter of fact, once we gave ourselves the green light, it didn’t take me long to pack my complete wardrobe of shorts, t-shirts, and flip-flops.
+Like a true sailor, I was ready to get underway on a moment’s notice.
 And… believe it or not, I still had my Gilligan hat!

-At the time of this writing, it had been just over 6 years since we purchased a corner lot and began construction on our retirement home in a small fishing village just outside Calbayog City, Samar.
-By this time, it was much easier to make the decision to retire a little earlier than we previously planned, and once the decision was made, our focus then shifted to ‘minmalizing.’
-That also meant eliminating all bills, saving our cash, and getting as much of the new house completed as possible before we actually left the U.S.
+At the time of this writing, it had been just over 6 years since we purchased a corner lot, and where construction had been in progress on our retirement home in a small fishing village just outside Calbayog City, Samar.
+When we made our decision to retire earlier than originally planned, the house had already been under construction for several years.
+By 2012, the house was mostly completed and our focus then shifted from planning to execution.
+“Minmalizing” was now our goal… in addition to eliminating all remaining bills, saving our cash, while still getting as much of the new house completed as possible before we actually departed the U.S.

 Visit my “Before Paradise” section of this blog to read about the “There-and-Then” chronicled events leading up to our retirement to the Philippines.
-It should provide a good idea of what it takes to prepare.
-Visit this blog often as I continue to document the saga of living in paradise, through my own personal perspective, of the “Here-and-Now.”
+It should provide a good idea of what it takes to prepare such a move.
+Please visit this blog often as I continue to document the saga of living in paradise, through my own personal perspective, of the “Here-and-Now.”

-Also visit and Subscribe to my YouTube Channel for some of my Philippines experiences and witness what living in this part of the world has to offer.
+Also visit and Subscribe to my YouTube Channel for some of my Philippines experiences.
+Witness first-hand what living in this part of the world has to offer.
 Then when you catch up, you can follow me back to Guam!

 If you are considering a retirement move to the Philippines, and with some steady-as-she-goes planning, you too could someday find that some coconut tree, on some deserted beach somewhere, has your name on it (Note: you’ll need two trees for your hammock).
 You just never know.

 If you enjoy this blog, please help me to keep it going with a small donation which helps me cover website and hosting fees.
-Just click on the “Donate” links on this page.
+Just click on the “Donate” link at the top of this page.
 This blogger thanks you!